 - 17 Cost of Living

 - 18 Now, on to You

+Getting a VisaI’d be lying if I said that understanding the myriad Thai visas was easy.
+But, let’s start with the easiest one: tourist visas.
+They’re the conventional visa most visitors get and they give you 30 to 60 days in Thailand.
 If you want to settle long-term, you might need to apply for a Thai business visa, which can be further segmented into:

 - non-immigrant B visas for working and teaching

 - non-Immigrant IB visas for investment and business

 Living in BangkokGood old Bangkok—glitzy, glamorous, constant.
 It’s the first city people consider when moving to Thailand.
 You can find the highest paying jobs, a variety of entertainment, and a plethora of international schools if you’re looking to start a family—all in Bangkok.
 Bangkok’s infrastructure also means you can take a flight to anywhere in Thailand or cover every inch of the city on a budget with it’s public transportation.
 And we haven’t even touched upon its main draw: the food, which you can find plenty of anywhere you look.

 Finding a Place to LiveYour first order of business in Bangkok is finding a place to live, which is easy.
 You can use websites like hipflat and DDproperty to find apartments, condos, and houses in a range of budgets.
 Let’s look at some prices and what you get for the money.